 Travel budget (or travel money) is often hard to build, especially if you are planning on going somewhere further than neighboring village.
 Flight tickets, hotels, food and local transport, not to mention museum passes and other entrance fees.
 No wonder most people can’t afford to travel every year – you still want to live and be normal, meaning going out with your friends once in a while or getting that new piece of furniture you have been planning to get for a while now.

-But back to travel money – what is the best way to save on travels it?
+But back to travel money – what is the best way?
+How to save money for international travel?
 Let’s look at some options.

 - Stock some cash and have it ready to grab special deal tickets.
 More about how to get those tickets, when to book and what you can expect is described in detail here: 20 Ways how to save on airline tickets Exactly how to stock the cash will be discussed in more details later in the article.